Universal approximation of symmetric and anti-symmetric functions: Introduction

-Despite the empirical success of neural network approximating symmetric and anti-symmetric functions, theoretical understanding of these approximations is still limited.
-There are numerous results (see e.g.~\cite{Barron1993universal, Cybenko1989approximation, Hornik1989multilayer}) concerning the universal approximation of general continuous functions on compact domains.
+Despite the empirical success of neural networks approximating symmetric and anti-symmetric functions, theoretical understanding of these approximations is still limited.
+There are numerous results (see e.g.~\cite{Barron1993universal,Cybenko1989approximation,Hornik1989multilayer}) concerning the universal approximation of general continuous functions on compact domains.
 Nevertheless, if the target function is symmetric or anti-symmetric, it is much less investigated whether one can achieve the universal approximation with a class of functions with the same symmetry constraints.
 Explicitly guaranteeing the symmetric or anti-symmetric property of an ansatz is often mandatory.
 For example, for electronic systems, if the wavefunction is not constrained within the space of anti-symmetric functions, the resulting variational energy could be lower than the exact ground-state energy and would be no longer physically meaningful.
-From a machine learning perspective, symmetries can also significantly reduce the number of effective degrees of freedom, improve the efficiency of training, and enhance the generalizability of the model.
+From a machine learning perspective, symmetries can also significantly reduce the number of effective degrees of freedom, improve the efficiency of training, and enhance the generalizability of the model (see e.g.~\cite{han2020integrating}).
 However, one needs to first make sure that the function class is still universal and sufficiently expressive.
-Moreover, in many scientific applications, besides being symmetric or anti-symmetric, the target function of interest should be at least continuous.
-For example, a many-body wavefunction should be continuous to ensure the local energy defined through the second order derivatives is finite everywhere; an interatomic potential energy should be continuous to guarantee the total energy is conserved during molecular dynamics simulations.
-Therefore we wish the universal ansatz for symmetric/anti-symmetric functions is continuous as well.